-With over 18,000 taxis operating throughout the city, taking a Paris taxi couldn’t be easier.
-Although their Metro system is well-renowned, during bad weather, late at night or if you simply don’t have much time to spend in Paris, taking a taxi is your best option.
+With over 20,000 taxis operating throughout the city, taking a Paris taxi couldn’t be easier.
+Although the metro system is well-known, whether you’re travelling late at night or if you simply don’t have much time to spend in Paris, taking a taxi is your best option.
 You can easily hail a cab from the street, walk to one of the 500 taxi ranks or call one of the reputable taxi companies.

 Hand picked & english speaking drivers